-As data indicates, 25 percent of females and one out of thirteen boys are sexually abused by the age of 18, and it’s also well documented that the long-term effects of sexual violence can be devasting from depression, suicidal ideation, alcohol and/or drug abuse, and more.
+As data indicates, 25 percent of women and one out of thirteen men are sexually abused by the age of 18, and it’s also well documented that the long-term effects of sexual violence can be devasting from depression, suicidal ideation, alcohol and/or drug abuse, and more.

 About the Training

 But, how?
 How do we have that conversation at age-appropriate levels?
 Are you afraid of saying the wrong thing?
 Do you simply not know where to start?

 To empower and teach children about personal body safety, feelings, safe and unsafe touch, private parts, secrets and surprises, consent, and respectful relationships is a specialty for Jayneen Sanders, a renowned author, publisher, elementary school teacher, mother of three and an active advocate.